 The first time we put on the Drypoint, it immediately reminded us of the Arc’teryx Zeta LT.
 This premium $425 jacket is Arc’teryx’s leading lightweight hiking shell, coming in at 11.8 ounces total.
 Both the Zeta LT and Drypoint have outstanding build quality and similar features, but the Arc’teryx uses regular 40-denier Gore-Tex (not Active), so it’s more durable but less breathable.
 On the other hand, the REI is considerably cheaper and performed nearly as well during our testing.
 All things considered, it’s hard to knock Arc’teryx quality or styling, but we give the clear nod to the Drypoint as a similar jacket that is a far superior value.

 Arc’teryx has expanded their hiking-specific Zeta line for 2019 with the SL (super light) and FL (fast and light).
 The FL is a stripped-down, minimalist piece that doesn’t compete directly with the Drypoint but the SL is a formidable alternative: it weighs slightly more at 10.9 ounces, is more durable with a 40-denier shell, and has the fantastic fit and finish we’ve come to expect from Arc’teryx.
-Where the Drypoint has the advantage is breathability—the Arc'teryx Zeta SL has a more basic 2-layer Gore-Tex Paclite Plus construction—while undercutting the SL by $50.
+Where the Drypoint has the advantage is breathability—the Arc'teryx Zeta SL has a more basic 2-layer Gore-Tex Paclite Plus construction—while undercutting the SL by $50 (for more, see our in-depth Zeta SL review).
 Both are among our favorite jackets for mixed hiking and everyday use, but the Drypoint’s slight performance advantage and cheaper price give it the edge in the end.

 Within REI’s in-house line, their Stormbolt GTX and XeroDry GTX shells are worth considering.
 Starting with the Stormbolt, you get regular, 3-layer Gore-Tex and a thicker shell that is 30 denier in the body and 40 denier in the shoulders and waist.
 However, the Stormbolt feels much more like a crossover hiking/skiing piece.
 It’s less breathable than the Drypoint and has a helmet-compatible hood, baggier fit, and costs $30 more.
 On the other end of the spectrum, the XeroDry costs $90 less but uses entry-level Gore-Tex Paclite.
 In our testing of the XeroDry, it didn’t hold up to heavy, sustained moisture, so we give the clear advantage to the Drypoint for backcountry adventures.
 For us, the Drypoint is REI’s best all-around offering for hiking, travel, and daily wear.